 that the concept of source tagging is driving growth in inductive Electronic Article Surveillance (EAS).
 At present, retailers provide the labor (at a cost) to place security tags on their merchandise.
 Under source tagging, these tags are placed on merchandise at the point of manufacturing.

-that global standards are of major importance, since large deployment of EAS devices is very much dependent on the cost factor; and that the elaboration of specifications for network capabilities and interfaces that could be used on a global basis would be beneficial to the industry and regulatory authorities;
+that global standards are of major importance, since large deployment of EAS devices is very much dependent on the cost factor; and that the elaboration of radio specifications that could be used on a global basis would be beneficial to the industry and regulatory authorities;

 that the GSC produced Resolutions GSC-9/7, 10/9 and 11/3 on EAS and RFID and the need to maintain such activities is of high interest;